jakob-fyi/ng-adv/labs/lab-02/readme.md

 # Food App Project - Components & Forms

+- Convert the project to bootstrap and use standalone components

 - Refactor `food-edit.component` to be implemented as a Reactive Form using FormBuilder.

     Note: You can take the following components as a [reference](https://github.com/arambazamba/ng-adv/tree/main/demos/02-components-forms/component-forms/src/app/demos/samples/forms-builder):